Chocolate and cheese, mountains and lakes, money and men: OutUK’s Adrian Gillan

 Expensive: but worth it!
 Zurich gobbles money up as quickly as it makes it, with

-at the mouth of the Limmat, it’s no mere financial centre and is unquestionably
+at the mouth of the Limmat, it's unquestionably one of the most beutiful gay capitals of the world.

 The stunning view from the Quai Bridge on the Limmat river at night.